Super Bowl LIV: Ticket prices are about to hit a new record - and there's a reason why - Business - The Palm Beach Post - The Media Times

 The Super Bowl has only gotten bigger over the decades.
 Football has darkened baseball as the nation’s most popular sport.
 The big game draws the largest television audience by far every year.

 Meanwhile, the NFL has increased ticket supply in recent years, Lawrence said.
-Players are no longer able to claim and resell tickets.
+Players are no longer able to claim tickets and resell them.
 Each player on the list receives two free tickets and then has the opportunity to buy up to 13 more at face value.

 For the 2015 Super Bowl in Glendale, Arizona, there was a malfunction in the resale market that left some fans without tickets, Lawrence said.